CUCentralAdvancement/giving-site-user-guide/fund_manager/vanity-urls.md

 - **Destination:** The URL where users will be redirected to, e.g. https://giving.cu.edu/fund/a-rather-long-fund-name

 Freddie the Fund Manager needs to send donors a communication for an upcoming campaign related to the "A Rather Long Name for a Fund".
-The fund name and URL are non-negotiable, so Freddie requests a Vanity URL via the Digital Marketing team's WorkFront account.
+The fund name and system generated URL are non-negotiable, so Freddie requests a Vanity URL via the Digital Marketing team's WorkFront account.
 He thinks the shorter name will look better in the email he sends out and the print piece mailed to potential donors.